HFT-WS16-IF-Rookies/IPR-WS1718-Einkaufsplaner/docs/styleguide.md

   * Then we'll create an issue for every task we have to do.
     So, an issue should match the effort of a single work package.
+&nbsp;
 Additional to the issues & Milestones we have a Project called Project Board.
   * newly created issues are added automatically to the To-Do list.
   * closed issues are moved automatically to the Done list.
   * from the To-Do list to the in progress list no automation exists, so we have to move them manually.
     It's like defining the works getting done in the next sprint,